-Find out how his passion for baseball, and background in computer science, brought him to a job in Major League Baseball.
+Watch this on-demand webinar to find out how Daniel Mack's passion for baseball, and background in computer science, brought him to a job in Major League Baseball.
 He'll share how data drives decisions at every level of the game and how he articulates results to support players, coaches, and the general manager.

 Featured Guest: Daniel Mack, Assistant General Manager/Research & Development, Kansas City Royals

 Hosted by: Joel Goldberg, Kansas City Royals Broadcaster, FOX Sports